All right, news roundup and information overload hour 800-941.

 The world's a good place.

-Live long prosper.
+Live long and prosper.

-Uh you may not have one, do you?
+You may not have one, do you?

-I do have a website, yes I do.
+I do have a website.

 All right.

-We put it up on my website and people want to do what I'm doing, which is I I bought a freezer because I'm sick and tired of going to the store and not getting the meat that I want.
+We put it up on my website and people want to do what I'm doing, which is I bought a freezer because I'm sick and tired of going to the store and not getting the meat that I want.

-And I basically like re-meats.
+And I basically like meat.

-You've got millions of vis uh I'm getting time.
+You've got millions of listeners.

-Uh I can't handle millions yet.
+I can't handle millions yet.

-My veterinarians told me once, they said no.
+My veterinarians told me once.

-Now I I've got another guy that's a butcher friend of mine, and I'll call him and I'll say, can you please, when it comes in, you know, put this aside for me and I'll come get it when it's ready.
+Now, I've got another guy that's a butcher friend of mine, and I'll call him and I'll say, can you please, when it comes in, you know, put this aside for me and I'll come get it when it's ready.

-And and he's an awesome guy.
+And he's an awesome guy.

-He's in my town, and he takes great care of me.
+He's in my town and he takes great care of me.

-Um and he has premium meats too.
+And he has premium meats too.

-He's really high quality, but I only really like beef, chicken, and pork.
+But I only really like beef, chicken, and pork.

 That's it.

-Um, we're gonna put you on hold.
+Anyway, we're going to put you on hold.

 Linda, we can do that.